Culture of Venezuela

-The cultures of Venezuela are diverse and complex, influenced by the many different people who have made Venezuela their home.
-Venezuela has distinctive and original art, literature, and music.
+The culture of Venezuela is a mix of three primary roots: Indigenous, African and Spanish.
+This process is known as mestizaje, which originated at the beginning of the colonial period with the arrival of Spanish settlers and, later, enslaved African populations, who integrated with the native indigenous peoples.
+Today, Venezuelan culture is characterized by its music, gastronomy, art and literature, while its people are recognized for their strong sense of companionship and national pride.

 People

-Venezuela's cultural heritage includes the original Venezuelan natives, the Spanish and Africans who arrived after the Spanish conquest, and the 19th century waves of immigration that brought many Italians, Portuguese, Arabs, Germans, Moroccan Jews, and others from the bordering countries of South America.
+Venezuela's cultural heritage includes the original Venezuelan natives, the Spanish and Africans who arrived after the Spanish conquest, and the 19^{th} century A.D. waves of immigration that brought many: Italians, Portuguese, Arabs, Germans, Moroccan Jews and others from the bordering countries of South America.
 Approximately 93% of Venezuelans reside in urban areas, primarily in the northern part of the country.
 Even though almost half of the land area is south of the Orinoco River, only 5% of the population lives in that area.
 More than 71% of the population call themselves Catholic and most of the rest are other Christians, mainly Protestant.

 Venezuela's heritage, art, and culture have been heavily influenced by its Caribbean context, including its historic architecture, art, landscape and boundaries.